sdan-07/React-CardsUI/README.md

 A simple **Job Listings Cards UI** built using **React**, **Vite**, and **TailwindCSS**.
 This project demonstrates a clean card-based layout for job listings where each job card is passed data through **React props**.

-> ⚠️ The current version is **not responsive**.
-Future updates will include responsive breakpoints.

 ---

 ## 🚀 Features